A Polynomial-time Algorithm to Solve the Airplane Refueling Problem: the Sequential Search Algorithm: Introduction

-When analyzing an algorithm, we are mainly interested to its performance on instances with large-size, and we mainly care about that how long will a given algorithm take to solve real-life instances?
-Since a superior algorithm is able to handle the large size problem in any reasonable amount of time \cite{cook98}, what we mainly concern is to explore the possibility of a fast exact algorithm which is efficient on larger size of instances.
-Furthermore the idea of efficient computability is motivated by the following research.
-In book \cite{tardos06}, Kleinberg and Tardos mentioned that it is possible to quantify some precise senses in which an instance may be easier than the worst case, and to take advantage of these situations when they occur.
+At last we also proposed an efficient computability scheme to predict the sequential search algorithmic complexity for any given ARP instance.
+The idea of efficient computability is inspired by the following literature.
+In \cite{yu18}, the authors provided a conceptual mechanism of efficient computation on the $n$-vehicle exploration problem, which could acquire reasonable computing cost analysis to help decision makers choose corresponding algorithm.
+In book \cite{tardos06}, the authors mentioned that it is possible to quantify some precise senses in which an instance may be easier than the worst case, and to take advantage of these situations when they occur.
 They also pointed out that some "size" parameters has an enormous effect on the running time because an input with "special structure" can help us avoid many of the difficulties that can make the worst case intractable.
-Walteros and Buchanan provided a worst-case explanation for the phenomenon that why some real-life maximum clique instances are not intractable \cite{walteros20}.
+In \cite{walteros20}, the authors provided a worst-case explanation for the phenomenon that why some real-life maximum clique instances are not intractable.
 They claimed that real-life instances of maximum clique problem often have a small clique-core gap, however real hard instances are still hard no matter the input size is large or small.